alinex/node-builder/README.md

 Remove all automatically generated files.
 This will bring you to the initial state of the system.
 To create a usable system you have to build it again.

+To clean everything which you won't need for a production environment use `--dist` or `--auto` to remove all automatically generated files in the development environment.

 Command overview
 -------------------------------------------------